ropensci/webmockr/cran-comments.md

 ## revdepcheck results

-We checked the 18 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package, and saw no issues.
+We checked the 21 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package, and saw no issues.

 ---

-This version includes many minor improvements.
+This version includes many minor improvements, and removes dependency on vcr, which will also be submitted to CRAN soon.

 Thanks!
 Scott Chamberlain